Host/Producer

 RECENT PROJECTS

-In March, 2020, Roberto was asked by Harvard Medical School and Massachusetts General Hospital to produce their online Coronavirus Training Video series for doctors, nurses and other medical professionals.
+During the Covid pandemic, Roberto was asked by Harvard Medical School and Massachusetts General Hospital to produce their online Coronavirus Training Video series for doctors, nurses and other medical professionals.
 Roberto assembled a production team and worked around the clock for a month to complete that project, which is now training medical staff from around the world.

 Roberto’s interactive exhibitions and artist talks take place online, in museums, colleges, galleries, community organizations and visitor centers.
 For over twelve years, he was an Adjunct Professor in the Department of Visual and Media Arts at Emerson College; an Instructor at Boston University, and privately teaches cinematography and digital video editing workshops, seminars and master classes.
 Roberto received his Master of Fine Arts in the Visual Arts from Lesley University's Art Institute of Boston in 2011 and his undergraduate degree in History from Boston University.